bunnyohare/Mah_Ellen_MovieReviewer_Capstone/client/README.md

 # Client side of Mah_Ellen_MovieReviewer_Capstone

-## You must install the backend before you attempt to install the fronted of this application!
+## You must install the server before you attempt to install the client of this application!

-Vite React Javascript frontend for an application that allows users to post movie reviews.
+Vite React Javascript frontend for an application that allows a user to post movie reviews.
 Supplies OMDB API info on movies to add visual interest and help identify what movie is being reviewed.
-This application also displays reviews and allows comments for published reviews.
+This application also displays reviews for published reviews.

 ## To run code from this Github: